What You Can Expect in an Eye Exam

 A refraction test is what determines your prescription, he said.
 You look at the eye chart through a tool, called a phoropter.
 The doctor repeatedly asks you, “Which is better: one or two?”
 This test also helps your doctor spot abnormalities of your eyes.

-All patients at Champion Eyecare will have a slit lamp examination to check eye pressure and evaluate the eye for disorders, such as dry eye, cataracts or other conditions, he continued.
+All patients will have a slit lamp examination to check eye pressure and evaluate the eye for disorders, such as dry eye, cataracts or other conditions, he continued.
 A slit lamp is a microscope with a bright light that allows us to take a close look at the structures in front of and inside your eye.
 Early diagnosis and treatment of eye diseases are essential to prevent vision loss.

 “We don’t dilate most patients,” Wada said.
 “We have technology that allows us to see your retina without dilating.
 But if you’re diabetic or have an eye disease, we need the additional information that dilation provides.
 Patients who are dilated can expect it to last a few hours and can drive home after the exam.”